tgrbin/songuess_chrome_extension/README.md

 The extension is used for hosting Songuess games.

-The only currently supported streaming service is Google Play Music, but we can add more when someone asks for it.
+The currently supported streaming services are Google Play Music and Spotify.
+Youtube Music is coming.

 ## Installing